 - Teeth Shape — Sometimes a tooth or two may be too small or poorly shaped, which can throw off an otherwise attractive smile.
 Bonding allows your dentist to reshape a tooth as desired.

-If you have any of these particular cosmetic problems, an experienced cosmetic dentist can offer dental bonding as a cheap and affordable solution.
+If you have any of these particular cosmetic problems, an experienced cosmetic dentist can offer dental bonding as a solution.
 Unfortunately, dental bonding does have its limitation.

 The Limitations of Dental Bonding

-Although bonding is both an affordable and multifaceted approach to cosmetic issues, there are many cases that require more permanent solutions, like porcelain veneers.
+Although bonding is a multifaceted approach to cosmetic issues, there are many cases that require more permanent solutions, like porcelain veneers.
 Dental bonding isn’t as strong as natural tooth enamel, and can be prone to wear, including staining and chipping.
 Also, because dental bonding relies on dental artistry, the end result can vary.